The BIG IDEA

-Sex brings destruction when we experience it outside of God’s design.
+Sex brings brokenness when it happens outside of God’s design.

-Sex is so attractive that it tempts us to experience it outside of God’s design, but sometimes we don’t realize its destructive power until it’s too late.
+Sex is so attractive that it tempts us to experience it outside of God’s will.

-- What I want the group to know and understand: Sex has the power to destroy our lives when we depart from God’s design in the way we experience it.
+- KNOW: Sex has the power to destroy our lives when we depart from God’s design.

-- How I want the group to respond: By trusting God for the power to listen to his words of wisdom and not let our hearts turn away from his design for sex.
+- DO: Trust God for the power of his Spirit to listen to his word and not let our hearts turn away from his design for sex.

 *When we see a “Danger” sign, we know we’re supposed to be careful and stay away.
 But sometimes the sign can have the opposite effect: it can make us curious and draw us in.
 Why do you think that is?